gpeacock/asset-io/tests/fixtures/README.md

 # Test Fixtures

-This directory contains a minimal set of JPEG test files for the jumbf-io library.
+This directory contains a minimal set of JPEG test files for the asset-io library.

 ## Committed Fixtures (3 files, ~1.1 MB)